What Are Insulinomas And How Will They Affect My Ferret?

 Some ferrets with insulinomas can be stabilized with medications and dietary management alone.
 This does not cure or slow the progress of insulinoma.
 But in many cases medications keep the pet’s blood glucose levels stabilized for a substantial period of time with the potential of only an occasional mild hypoglycemic crisis now and then.
 Insulinoma is a progressive disease.
 So as time goes by, management with medications alone and with diet modifications become less and less effective.

-Is The Surgical Option Right For My Ferret With Insulinoma?
+Is A Surgical Option Right For My Ferret With Insulinoma?

 Most ferrets that undergo insulinoma surgery still need to receive lifelong medications.
 Subsequent to the surgery, the pet’s blood glucose level needs to be monitored periodically.